ngjunsiang/laymansguide-src/season5/issue062/issue062.md

 …
 Address 256: 135 ns

 Can you tell what the secret number is?
 It’s the one with an *obviously lower* request latency.
-The other addresses had been flushed, so they result in a cache miss—the CPU has to go to main memory to read the data again, and that’s slow.
-Address 137 was already requested by the malicious program, so loading it again results in a cache hit and is fast.
+In this case, the other addresses didn’t have a copy of their data already in the cache, so they result in a cache miss ([Issue 57](https://buttondown.email/laymansguide/archive/lmg-s5-issue-57-cache-the-cpus-working-space/))—the CPU has to go to main memory to read the data again, and that’s slow.
+Address 137 already had its data loaded before, and a copy of it was already in the cache, so loading it again results in a cache hit and is fast.

+## Treating memory addresses as data

+One key thing to remember here is that each memory address points to a memory “cell”, which only stores one byte (8 bits), with a value that can run from 0 to 255 to give us 256 (i.e. 2^8) different values.

+Meltdown or Spectre have gotten the secret number (137), but in that small window of opportunity before it gets terminated, it would not have time to even store it into a text file that we can open later.
+How could we get that secret number without Meltdown or Spectre storing it?

+We can write a snooping program to do the following:

+1) Empty the cache cells for memory addresses 1 to 256, so that loading information from them would result in a cache miss.

+Then instead of storing the value 137 somewhere, we would get Meltdown/Spectre to **load** information from memory address 137.
+A load operation is much faster than a store operation, and Meltdown/Spectre would be able to pull this off within the window of opportunity.
+This would cause a copy of the information in memory address 137 to be stored in the cache; the next time any program tries to load information from address 137 again, it will be a cache hit (fast).

+The snooping program would then:

+2) Make requests for information from each of these 256 memory addresses (“tapping on tiles”) and see which request has an *obviously lower* latency.

+3) Determine that memory address 137 has obviously lower request latency, and store the “transmitted” secret: “137”

-It’s a lot of work to get a single byte, but computers are good at doing lots of tedious work in a short amount of time.
-The Meltdown and Spectre authors have working code that is able to leak data at a rate of about 580 KB/s, which seems slow, but there are 86,400 seconds in a day.
-So that’s roughly 43 GB/day at full exploit speed!
+It’s a lot of work to get a single byte (256 possible values), but computers are good at doing lots of tedious work in a short amount of time.
+Using sample working code that exploits out-of-order execution ([Issue 58](https://buttondown.email/laymansguide/archive/lmg-s5-issue-58-cpu-optimisation-part-1-out-of/)) and speculative processing ([Issue 60](https://buttondown.email/laymansguide/archive/lmg-s5-issue-60-cpu-optimisation-part-2/)), coupled with a snooping program like the one we described above, the Meltdown and Spectre authors are able to leak data at a rate of about 580 KB/s, which seems slow.
+But there are 86,400 seconds in a day, so that’s roughly 43 GB/day at full exploit speed!
+(There are 4 videos of demonstration exploits near the bottom of the [Meltdown page](https://meltdownattack.com/).)
 Malicious actors would probably do it at a slower rate to keep it covert, but in the weeks or months it would take to notice something was amiss with the memory access operations, that’s a lot of data they can siphon off … .

 We’ve covered quite a bit of technical ground, so I’ll summarise.

 **Issue summary:**
-To prep the cache, we load addresses 1 to 256 (but we don’t actually care what data is there.)
+To prep the cache, our program empties addresses 1 to 256, so that they are guaranteed to have a cache miss if their information is loaded.

-To cache snoop, we:

-1. Flush the cache for all 256 addresses
-2. Load the secret value into its corresponding address using Meltdown or Spectre attacks (the secret is only one byte, and cannot be greater than 256)
-3. Request each address and look for the one with a lower request latency
+To cache snoop (after Meltdown/Spectre have “delivered the payload”), we load information from memory addresses 1 to 256 and look for the one with an obviously lower request latency (a cache hit).
+The memory address itself is the value to keep.

 Okay, that’s it.
-Secret is leaked, cat is out of the bag, and you now know how Meltdown and Spectre work, without all the technical detail (like how addresses 1 to 256 need to be in separate pages which are 4 KiB each because the CPU will speculatively load adjacent data from memory, yaddah yaddah).
+Secret is leaked, cat is out of the bag, and now you know how Meltdown and Spectre work, without all the technical detail (like how addresses 1 to 256 need to be in separate pages which are 4 KiB each because the CPU will speculatively load adjacent data from memory, *yaddah yaddah*).

 So what can we do about it?
 Why hasn’t Intel fixed it after a year?
 I’m no computer engineer, but I’ll offer some thoughts in the next issue.